Is Blogging Still the Answer?

 Back to the question asked at the beginning of this post.
 I always answered it the same way, "Blogging is going to create more personal and face-to-face relationships than anything else we have, today."

 Blogging connects people in ways social media cannot.
 You can have a full conversation on a blog.
 You get to know the writer.
 Blogging is like journaling out loud.
-Some people put a lot of personal stuff on their blog, others keep those personal stories for private conversations.
+Some people put a lot of personal stuff on their blogs, others keep those personal stories for private conversations.

 Blogging can easily be the precursor to your book.
 A lot of smart people have written books on their blogs.
 The goal is to get the content out there, let people comment and direct you to where the story needs to go, and get immediate, valuable feedback on the flow, the engagement, the writing, the insight, the plot, the story, whatever it is you want feedback on.
 And yes, non-fiction tells a story, too, folks.